fpsapc/OOPSchoolLibrary/README.md

 # 📖 OOP school library <a name="about-project">OOP school library</a>

-**OOP school library** In this project, we are going to finish creating the remaining classes for our school library and create the associations between them.
+**OOP school library** In this project, I create a form of UI for school library app.
+This way it can be invoked as an executable and not something use in IRB exclusively.

 ## 🛠 Built With <a name="built-with"></a>
 Ruby